Traditional Christmas dishes in Portugal

 At Portuguese Christmas, the cod is the King.
 Although there are other traditional dishes, currently the dish that most Portuguese families eat at Christmas is cod.

-Cod is an important part of national identity and history.
-And at Christmas, this presence is even stronger due to the ecclesiastical tradition of fasting, not being able to eat meat, the faithful cod made tradition on the Christmas tables.
+Cod is an integral part of national identity and history.
+And at Christmas, this presence is even stronger due to the ecclesiastical tradition of fasting and the prohibition on eating meat; the faithful cod became a tradition on Christmas tables.

-While in Northern Portugal, on Christmas eve the meal was eaten before the midnight mass, sou couldn’t eat meat yet.
-In the south of Portugal, you would say after the midnight mass when you were allowed to eat meat.
+While in Northern Portugal, on Christmas Eve, the meal was eaten before the midnight mass, so you couldn’t eat meat yet.
+In the south of Portugal, you would say that after the midnight mass, when you were allowed to eat meat.

-To write this post we surveyed the Traditional Christmas dishes in Portugal, from north to the south, including the islands.
-Although, recently some of these dishes have fallen out of use, or are only eaten by very few people.
+To write this post, we surveyed the Traditional Christmas dishes in Portugal, from north to south, including the islands.
+Although recently some of these dishes have fallen out of use or are eaten by only a few people.

 Traditional dishes on Christmas Eve